 In 2019, 71 Student Navigators served 608 patients.

 Through a partnership between CPP and UW Health, students work with patients to help them connect with needed community resources and follow-up with them regularly to help them stay healthy.
-Providers and staff at UW Health primary care clinics, Wingra Family Medical Center and Northeast Family Medical Center, have begun asking their patients if they would like assistance meeting basic needs such as transportation, food, jobs, and child care, that we know impact their health.
+Providers and staff at UW Health primary care clinics, Wingra Family Medical Center, and Northeast Family Medical Center have begun asking their patients if they would like assistance meeting basic needs such as transportation, food, jobs, and child care, which we know impact their health.

 As one patient described it: “Well, it makes me feel like someone cares.
 That I have support.
 It helps me, it motivates me to thrive and do better for me and my daughter with the help that I’m provided…”